SpellstutterSprite/Volcor/README.md

 -Fix broken interactions

--Figure out how to do Enlightneded Strike correctly
+-Figure out how to do Enlightened Strike correctly

 -Blue modes on cards (i.e throwdagger) not working as intended